Cofán language: History and current status

 The Aʾi are traditionally hunter-gatherers who historically spanned over a large territory (AnderBois et al. 2019).
 In Ecuador, the Cofán have resisted conquest by the Inca and colonization by the Spanish, as well as anti-indigenous policies by the Ecuadorian government.
-The pre-Columbian Cofán population is estimated at 60,000 to 70,000.
+The pre-Colombian Cofán population is estimated at 60,000 to 70,000.
 Though the origin of the Cofán is the Eastern Andean Cordilleras, Inca encroachment pushed the Cofán to the eastern lowlands, which they still inhabit today.
 The Cofán have undergone de facto segregation codified by the Ecuadorian government, a measles outbreak in 1923 that reduced the population to a few hundred, and illegal oil extraction that threatened the environment in Cofán territory and the Cofán way of life.
 The Cofán have played a major role in the Indigenous movement in Ecuador, and in 2018 they won a judicial case recognizing their right to decide over environmental activities in their territory and prohibiting the continued operation of mining activities.

 The Cofán's religious tradition is shamanistic, and a key cultural value of the Cofán is harmonious conviviality.
 In addition, participation in cultural practices such as drinking yaje and traditional skills like hunting and housebuilding, rather than descent or ethnicity, plays a large role in determining one's status as an aʾi (Cepek 2012).
 The Cofán credit their strong linguistic identity for their ability to withstand colonial oppression and protect their traditional way of life.

 Aʾingae is a language isolate.
 The language has considerable Amazonian borrowings from Tukanoan and Cariban languages, as well as many Quechuan borrowings.
 While there have been previous claims of genetic ties or language contact of Aʾingae to Barbacoan, Chicham, and Chibchan, it has been determined that there are no substantial borrowings.
 No complete grammar of the language has been produced.